sqlfluff/sqlfluff/docs/source/configuration.rst

 via dot notation (e.g. :code:`{foo.bar}`).
 However, since we cannot create Python objects within configuration files, we need a workaround in order to provide dummy values to render templates containing these values.
-The SQLFluff python templater will temporarily convert any template variable containing a "." with a dictionary lookup using the fixed context key :code:`sqlfluff`:
+The SQLFluff python templater will interpret any variable containing a "." as a dictionary lookup on the *magic* fixed context key :code:`sqlfluff`.

 .. code-block:: sql